grimm-ak/Sales-Dashboard-/README.md

 This interactive Sales Dashboard is designed to provide a comprehensive view of a company's sales performance over time, using Tableau for advanced visualization and storytelling.
 It combines multiple KPIs, comparative metrics, and detailed breakdowns to support strategic decision-making.

+*** A Small HeadsUp -> The data is taken for a span of 4 years (2020,2021,2022,2023) so user can switch between them to see YOY changes.
+There is a small Customer Dashboard Linked too. ***

 🔍 Key Features:

 Key Performance Indicators (KPIs):